SMA's 2021 Annual Scientific Assembly

 Use of the SMA Scientific Program Content

-Information displayed or presented at all sessions during the annual assembly is the property of the SMA or the presenter.
+Information displayed or presented at all sessions during the annual assembly is the property of the SMA.
 Information may not be recorded, photographed, copied, photocopied, transferred to electronic format, reproduced or distributed without the written permission of the SMA and the presenter.

 Any use of the program content, which includes but is not limited to oral presentations, audiovisual materials used by speakers and program handouts, without the written consent of the SMA is prohibited.